Today we’re going to discuss five tips to overcome performance anxiety. Experiencing performance anxiety to some degree is common while golfing.

 Tip #1 Practicing with Purpose

-A lot of amateur golfers spend very little time working on his or her game.
+A lot of amateur golfers spend very little time working on their game.
 Arriving at the course minutes before the tee time is common.

 If they do “practice” it’s nothing more than buying a large bucket of range balls and aimlessly pounding away.